armadaproject/armada/README.md

 Armada is a multi-[Kubernetes](https://kubernetes.io/docs/concepts/overview/) cluster batch job scheduler.

-Users submit jobs- expressed as a Kubernetes pod spec. + Armada-specific metadata- to a central Armada server.
+Users submit jobs, which are expressed as a Kubernetes pod spec plus Armada-specific metadata, to a central Armada server.
 Armada stores jobs in user or project-specific queues that are backed by a specialized high-throughput storage layer.
 Armada manages several Kubernetes worker clusters that queued jobs are dispatched to.

 Armada is designed to operate at scale and to address the following issues: